mxzhang97/mxzhang97.github.io/_posts/2014-3-3-Quad_Project.md

 ---

 ## Control Policy
 For brevity, we focus on the best control policy for this section.
+We detail the problem formulation and behavioral insights discovered during the process.
 The learning problem is defined as this follows,

 ### The Problem Formulation